ilyakatz/dotfiles/Readme.md

 `:Gsearch [term]` search through the files for term so that it can later be replaced with `:Greplace`

+`:TagbarToggle` - shows the structure of a file based on ctags

 ### Multi-cursors

 `<c-n>` select word under cursor, press again to sent the next one, and do regular changes to update all selections